What is PCOS?

 Always discuss natural approaches with a healthcare provider to ensure they align with your individual health needs.

-Marina Doktorman, L.Ac. from Pulse Acupuncture about acupuncture for PCOS
+Marina Doktorman, L.Ac. from Pulse Acupuncture About Acupuncture for PCOS

 PCOS acupuncture, a key component of traditional Chinese medicine for PCOS, is gaining attention as a complementary therapy.
 It involves inserting thin needles into specific points on the body to potentially alleviate symptoms associated with PCOS.
 Some individuals find relief from irregular periods, hormone imbalances, and fertility issues through acupuncture.